 BSc Environmental Management with Foundation

 Land is facing increasing conflicts related to its management for different purposes.
 These include food production, renewable energy, protection of soil and water resources, nature conservation, urban development and the provision of space for recreation and tourism.
-Taught by the School of Agriculture, Policy and Development, our BSc Environmental Management enables you to build on your interests and to prepare for a career in this area.
+Taught by the School of Agriculture, Policy and Development, our BSc Environmental Management degree enables you to build on your interests and to prepare for a career in this area.

 Are you keen to take our BSc Environmental Management course but haven't taken the necessary A level subjects?
 Our BSc Environmental Management with Foundation is a four-year programme that includes a year of foundational study and leads directly into the three-year course.